majutsushi/urxvt-font-size/README.markdown

 The following functions are supported:

--   `increase`/`decrease`: increase or decrease the font size of the current terminal.
+-   `increase`/`decrease`: Increase or decrease the font size of the current terminal.
--   `incglobal`/`decglobal`: same as above and also adjust the X server values so all newly started terminals will use the same fontsize.
+-   `incglobal`/`decglobal`: Same as above and also adjust the X server values so all newly started terminals will use the same fontsize.
--   `incsave`/`decsave`: same as incglobal/decglobal and also modify the
+-   `incsave`/`decsave`: Same as incglobal/decglobal and also modify the
     `~/.Xresources` file so the changed font sizes will persist over a restart of the X server or a reboot.
+-   `reset`: Reset the font size to the value of the resource when starting the terminal.

 You can also change the step size that the script will use to increase the font size: